Louisiana Film Prize: 2020 Festival

 In 2020, the competition kicked off as a standard competition year, but as the COVID-19 pandemic ravaged the world, organizers were forced to change key competition rules.
 First, organizers announced that filming could take place anywhere in Louisiana for the first time where previously it had been limited to a seven-parish area of Northwest Louisiana, though this “film-in-place” rule was available only to Louisiana resident filmmakers.
 Louisiana resident filmmakers were limited to filming with in a 30-mile radius of the director's residence to discourage unnecessary travel.
 Any filmmakers traveling to Louisiana from other states would still be required to film in the Northwest Louisiana area.
 The deadline was also extended from July to August to allow additional time for filmmaking while still maintaining the October festival dates.
 Finally, the competition was the lowering of the prize to $25,000 cash due to challenges in fundraising caused by the pandemic and the festival would take place entirely virtually.
 The Top 5 films were "Away" by Anne Nichols Brown, "Double Date Night" by Alexander Jeffery and Paul Petersen, "Imminent" by Topher Simon, "Nice to Meet You" by Michael Landry, and "Untitled Post-Baby Project" by Lorna Street Dopson.
-Best Performance accolades were awarded to Teri Wyble" for their role in "Nice to Meet You" and Garrett Kruithof for "Three Mile Hell."
+Best Performance accolades were awarded to Teri Wyble for their role in "Nice to Meet You" and Garrett Kruithof for "Three Mile Hell."
 The grand prize winner was "Untitled Post-Baby Project" by Lorna Street Dopson, marking the first woman filmmaker winner in the festival's history.

 Grand Prize Winners

+These filmmakers were selected by a combined vote of the audience and judges panel to receive the festival's Grand Prize.